-Now if you haven’t done much exploring in Philadelphia before, you’ll probably want to stop by a few other places to try cheesesteaks on your trip.
+Now if you haven’t done much exploring of the Philadelphia food scene before, you’ll probably want to stop by a few other places to try cheesesteaks on your trip.
 The favorite I tried was at Campos, which is conveniently right next to Sonny’s which gives you a chance to taste these too delicious spots in one go.

-The Tour For Exploring Philadelphia to See the City
+The Tour For Exploring the Philadelphia Food Scene to See the City

 So much to eat in so little time!
-That was one of the downsides to such a short to for exploring Philadelphia.
+That was one of the downsides to such a short to for exploring the Philadelphia food scene.
 Thankfully, I had a chance to explore some of the best spots with City Food Tours.
 With a great agenda, quality guide, and a group of friendly people it was the perfect way to get to know a little more about the city.